 - Recycle your beauty packaging and make sure it is rinsed out and the caps are removed first.
 Recycle droppers by separating the glass stem from the pipette.
 The stem is recyclable and the pipette is not.

-- Consider switching to plastic free packaging altogether, and taking advantage of our free zero waste packaging returns program too.
+- Consider switching to plastic free packaging altogether.

 (1) Recycle More